wp-plugins/flickr-shortcode-importer/readme.txt

 = Handled shortcode samples =
 * [flickr id="5348222727" thumbnail="small" overlay="false" size="large" group="" align="none"]
 * [flickrset id="72157626986038277" thumbnail="small" photos="" overlay="true" size="large"]

+= Warnings =
+* Backup your database before importing.
+You can use revision to revert individual posts, but doing so in mass is a major PITA.
+* It's strongly recommended to deactivate plugins like WordSocial, WP Smush.it and similar to prevent extended import times.
+You can always enable them and run them enmasse later.

 = Thank You =
 * Initial code is modeled after Viper007Bond's class based Regenerate Thumbnails plugin.
 The AJAX status and single auto-submission operations were a big help.